 Appleton Village Pre-School was opened in 1968.
-We are a voluntary sector pre-school run by a management committee and we operate from the Village Hall.
-We offer places to children aged 2 and 9 months* to 5 years old.
+We are a voluntary sector pre-school run by a management committee and we operate from Appleton Village Hall.
+We offer places to children aged 2 years and 9 months* to 5 years old.
 We aim to serve the local community; delivering the EYFS through a friendly, safe, inviting and flexible setting.
 If you would like to come and see what we do, please call us to arrange a visit when we are open – visitors are always welcome!

 Learning Through Play

 At the Pre-School we believe in ‘learning through play’.
 Play is the way in which children explore, investigate, problem-solve, learn about relationships, communication and life in general.
 Our job is to support, enhance and challenge the children in their play!

 - For the children – The children’s safety, wellbeing, happiness and education are our primary concern.
 We believe children learn and become confident in an environment that is caring and welcoming.

 - Adapting to change – We keep a positive frame of mind and attitude to embrace change, deal effectively with the environment in which we work and by working together we can ensure the future of the Pre-School.

 - Team work – Our strongest asset is our team; our staff, parents, committee and children.
 The team works together to be effective in the spirit of co-operation.

 - Communication – We welcome open communication.
 All comments, both positive and negative are encourage by all.

 Every child deserves the best possible start in life and the support that enables them to reach their full potential.
 Children develop quickly in the early years and a child’s experiences between birth and age five have a major impact on their future life chances.
 A secure, safe and happy childhood is important in its own right.
 The Early Years Foundation Stage (EYFS) sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.